Gardening: The Secret to a Happier, Healthier Senior Life!

 Growing plants and gardening is an enjoyable and rewarding activity for older adults.
 The benefits of gardening for seniors are numerous, and in addition to entertaining, it is also beneficial for improving their health.

-Gardening never gets old, but sometimes the people who enjoy it the most find it challenging to do.
+Gardening never gets old, but sometimes, the people who enjoy it the most find it challenging.
 While many seniors give up this pastime, there are ways to continue gardening regardless of mobility or strength.

 Gardening for the Health of older people